Spring (English band)

+Background

 Members

-Spring originally consisted of Pat Moran (vocals), Ray Martinez (guitars), Kips Brown (keyboards), Pick Withers (drums) and Adrian Maloney (bass), Denis Nolan (lead) all of whom had previously played in various local Leicester bands.
+Spring originally consisted of Pat Moran (vocals), Ray Martinez (guitars), Kips Brown (keyboards), Pick Withers (drums) and Adrian Moloney (bass), with former members Terry Abbs (drums), Tony Hughes (guitar), Graham Bevin (keyboards), Denis Nolan (lead) all of whom had previously played in various local Leicester bands.

+Career

 A turning point in Spring's fortunes happened after a gig in Cardiff, when the band's van broke down somewhere in the Welsh countryside, coincidentally very near where producer/engineer Kingsley Ward had recently set up Rockfield Studios.
 Ward would later marvel at the "coincidence of meeting a group with a broken down truck in your own home town when you have previously spent months traipsing around the country in search of talent".
 He was particularly intrigued by the fact that they owned a mellotron, and "invited them down the following week for an audition with my brother Charles and myself", the outcome of which was "good enough for us to want to be involved with them".
 Several demo sessions followed.

-The band were rehearsing at Rockfield when producer Gus Dudgeon (of David Bowie and Elton John fame) dropped by to check the studio out, heard them play and expressed interest in producing them.
-A few months later, sessions took place at both Rockfield and London's Trident Studios, and the resulting album was released on the RCA/Neon label in 1971.
+Pat Moran and the band came to Rockfield Studios and were auditioned by Charles Kingsley.
+He decided to manage the band.
+Gus Dudgeon ended up producing their album which was released on the RCA/Neon label in 1971.
+The album was reviewed in the 19 June 1971 issue of Melody Maker.
+The reviewer noted the treble fold-out cover and was a bit cautious putting the record on the turntable.
+But there was a pleasant surprise in store with the thick mellotron sounds.
+The album was recommended for late night listening.
+The lyrics were called a little heavy going and pretentious, but the reviewer said that they mostly come off.

 In spite of supporting Velvet Underground on a UK tour, plus Keith Christmas and The Sutherland Brothers on various dates, the band broke up in 1972 following aborted attempts at recording a second album.
 Two previously unreleased songs from these sessions (featuring new bassist Peter Decindis) appeared on The Laser's Edge's 1992 CD reissue of the album, along with "Fool's Gold" from the first album sessions.